Careers in Human Resources

 • Ability to work with people of various cultural and educational backgrounds

-• Ability to switch gears quickly (e.g.: from administrator to counselor to negotiator)
+• Ability to switch gears quickly (e.g., from administrator to counsellor to negotiator)

 • Business acumen